- French (B.A.)

 Immerse yourself in the French language, culture, and literature both at Messiah and abroad.

-As a French major at Messiah College, you’ll spend one or two semesters at the Université de Strasbourg, the largest university in France; live with a French family or in student housing; and even complete an internship through Internships with Francophone Europe, if you desire.
+As a French major at Messiah College, you’ll spend one or two semesters at Catholique de Paris, France or Université de Paris (la Sorbonne); live with a French family; and even complete an internship through Internships with Francophone Europe, if you desire.

 Our graduates have found rewarding employment in many areas of interest – some as librarians; one as the director of Brethren Colleges Abroad (BCA) in Strasbourg, France; and another as a tour guide in Paris.
 Others are teachers both here and abroad.
 One is the chair of a language department, and another is a translator at the French Embassy.
 A degree in French from Messiah prepares you well for career choices like these and more.
 You’ll be ready to meet the strong international demand for students with advanced training in modern languages and cultures.